Code of Conduct for Reserve Bank Staff

 The Bank has a Blackout Period in which you and any entity you control or person whose affairs you control are not permitted to undertake any discretionary transactions in Blackout Financial Instruments.
 ‘Blackout Financial Instruments’, for the purposes of this Section, mean interest rate products (including but not limited to bonds, bills, notes, certificates of deposit and term deposits), shares, share futures, warrants, options, corporate bonds, foreign exchange (except for travel purposes), and active investment choice modifications to any superannuation fund account.
 These requirements apply to all discretionary acquisitions or disposals of, or other dealings in, Blackout Financial Instruments.
 They do not apply to passive, predetermined investment (for example, the rollover of a pre-existing term deposit, a regular prearranged contribution to a managed investment scheme or shares purchased under a dividend reinvestment plan).

-The Blackout Period begins at the time set for the start of the Policy Discussion Group meeting and concludes when the Board's monetary policy decision is announced publicly.
-That period, unless notified otherwise, commences at 2.30pm (Sydney time) on the Wednesday prior to the monthly meeting of the Reserve Bank Board and ends at 2.30pm (Sydney time) on the Tuesday on which that meeting is held.
+The Blackout Period begins at the time set for the start of the Policy Discussion Group meeting and concludes when the Board’s monetary policy decision is announced publicly.
+That period, unless notified otherwise, commences at 2.00 pm (Sydney time) on the Wednesday prior to the Reserve Bank Board meeting and ends at 2.00 pm (Sydney time) on the day on which that meeting concludes.
 During this Blackout Period you and any entity you control must not undertake discretionary transactions in any Blackout Financial Instruments.

-Where the Blackout Period would create genuine hardship, you should approach your Head of Department or relevant Governor for guidance.
+Where the Blackout Period would create genuine hardship, you should approach your Head of Department, relevant Governor or the Chief Operating Officer for guidance.

 2.9 Gambling on monetary policy decisions